-Create and use a GENERIC_TYPE share
+Create and use a Generic Type share

 Create share network

-Share network name.
+name: your share network name.

 subnet: choose the desired subnet, in our example example_share_guide_subnet.